alvaroalea/QL_Trump2_clone/GAL/README.md

 Chip 1 version with the pagging mechanish that work in JS and Minerva Roms.
 Miracle sell serveral version of the card with diferent memory configurations, its not clear if the ecuations of the chips are the same in all version, but in my test I need to develop version for each memory configuration.
 Source is in GALASM format

-Only 0Kb has been tested.
+Only 0Kb has been tested, this GAL is Safe to use with any external RAM expansion up to 512 Kb, can also be used my own +256Kb RAM expansion if wire the P13 of GAL1 to the RAM expansion Card.

 Chip 2 are still not working, but include some test in GALASM and Winculp formats, and some notes.